 INCI 6069.
 SOIL DYNAMICS (BD).
 Three credit hours.
 Three hours of lecture per week.
 Introduction to the terminology and notation used in the analysis of dynamic systems.
-Discussion of dynamic soil properties and wave propagation theories in soils.
+Discussion of dynamic soil properties and wave propagation dynamic soil properties and wave propagation theories in soils.
 Design of foundations in seismic regions, theory of machine vibrations, and the problem of soil liquefaction in granular soils.
 Description of laboratory dynamic tests and analysis of the data obtained from them.